vertical-knowledge/pypermedia/README.rst

-The Hypermedia client serves as a python developer's API for access to services which return certain hypermedia mimetypes.
+Pypermedia is a hypermedia client serves as a python developer's API for access to services which return certain
+    hypermedia mimetypes.
 The client self-discovers services from the endpoint and relies entirely upon responses from the server for operation.
 It can be considered a proxy for the REST service and allows developers to program against a hypermedia provider without need for understanding HTTP or network conceits aside from the root API URL.

 Currently supports SIREN.